Guidance for Research Proposals

 Describe how you will analyze the results of your research and compare them to your research questions.
 Identify the interpretive framework or context you will use.

 Address how you will communicate the results to a variety of target audiences with different levels of expertise.

-How will the research data be managed and made available for future use (as applicable)?
+How will you manage the research data and make it available for future use (as applicable)?